What do I need to know about the Wayfair case and economic nexus?

 How many states have economic nexus legislation?

-Currently, 25+ states have economic nexus provisions, many with legislation similar to South Dakota’s.
-For the most up to date details on each state’s legislation, visit our Remote Seller Nexus Chart.
+Currently, 40+ states have economic nexus provisions, many with legislation similar to South Dakota’s.
+For the most up to date details on each state’s legislation, visit our Remote Seller Nexus Chart or our Economic Nexus State Guide.

 To what time period is the economic threshold applied – per year, per quarter?